 Employee satisfaction is important to Torch, and so the company actively solicits feedback through periodic anonymous surveys, which are then analyzed to assess how well the company is meeting our employees’ needs.
 These surveys also help to identify areas that require improvement.
 Results are shared with employees, and those areas marked for improvement are then worked into the annual Strategic Plan.

-Other ways in which the company seeks input from employees include our CEO’s breakfast or lunch meetings with different groups of employees.
-The sole purpose of these meetings is to solicit candid feedback on anything an employee feels is important for the CEO to consider.
+Other ways in which the company seeks input from employees include our President and CEO’s and our Co-founder’s lunch meetings with different groups of employees.
+The sole purpose of these meetings is to solicit candid feedback on anything an employee feels is important for leadership to consider.
 We believe this sort of face-to-face discussion not only encourages open and free conversation, but ensures employees know their input is valued.

 Torch has an open-door policy.
 Every employee is able to access any level of management at any time he or she desires.
 Employees can also email questions or concerns to any management representative.
 Should an issue be ethics-related, we have an ethics hotline employees can call to anonymously report activities.
 Through our transparency, face-to-face communication, and open-door policy, we contribute to the success of Torch and enhance the satisfaction of our employee owners.